decentraland/documentation/content/creator/sdk7/interactivity/click-events.md

 ```

-In the example above, the pointer event includes some additional arguments:

-- `showFeedback`: Boolean to turn the hover hints on or off.
-It's _true_ by default.
-- `hoverText`: String to display in the UI while the player points at the entity.
-By default, this string spells _Interact_, unless `showFeedback` is _false_.
+In the example above, the pointer event includes a value for `hoverText`.
+This field defines the string to display in the UI while the player points at the entity.
+By default, this string spells _Interact_.

 > TIP: The `hoverText` string should describe the action that happens when interacting.
 For example `Open`, `Activate`, `Grab`, `Select`.
 These strings should be as short as possible, to avoid stealing too much focus from the player.